-If a driver uses their vehicle for work, chances are that they are able to get money back on their taxes or via reimbursement from their workplace.
+If a driver uses their vehicle for work, chances are that they are able to get money back on their taxes or via mileage reimbursement from their workplace.
 However, neither the IRS nor a given workplace can magically deduce how many miles a driver has driven.

-Simply put, if a driver intends to deduct mileage on their taxes or receive a reimbursement from their workplace, they will need to track their mileage.
+Simply put, if a driver intends to deduct mileage on their taxes or receive reimbursement from their workplace, they will need to track their mileage.
 There are a few ways to do that, but today we’re going to look at two popular methods – a mileage tracking app (like TripLog!) or a paper mileage log.

 Using A Paper Mileage Log Book